nevadaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What are the Different Types of Sex Offenses in Nevada?

-The Nevada Revised Statutes (NRS) described a variety of sex offenses, their severity, and associated penalties.
-Below are the legal definitions and sentencing of the different types of sex offenses in the state of Nevada.
+The Nevada Revised Statutes (NRS) describe a variety of sex offenses, their severity, and associated penalties.
+The legal definitions and associated penalties for various sex offenses in Nevada are as follows:

 Sexual Assault